Anna Howell

 line decor

-I am a Masters' student in the Department of Entomology, advised by Dan Papaj and Steve Buchmann.
+I completed my Masters' degree in 2009 in the Department of Entomology, advised by Dan Papaj and Steve Buchmann.
 I am interested in the behavior and population biology of native bees as it relates to bee conservation.
-I am currently studying how urban fragmentation of desert habitat impacts the foraging behavior and reproductive success of native Creosote bees.
-An ongoing study seeks to determine if bees that inhabit small desert fragments have lower reproductive success than bees in large fragments.
+I studied how urban fragmentation of desert habitat impacts the foraging behavior and reproductive success of native Creosote bees.
+One study sought to determine if bees that inhabit small desert fragments have lower reproductive success than bees in large fragments.
 I am also interested in how olfactory cues mediate a bee’s ability to locate suitable nesting sites and how such cues may be exploited by nest parasites.
-I am currently collaborating with Jordanna Sprayberry (PERT Postdoctoral Fellow), Ruben Alarcón and Dan Papaj, studying whether bumblebees can correctly choose rewarding flowers of a specific color in the context of a particular odor.

 Howell, A. D. and R. Alarcón.
 2007.
 Osmia bees (Hymenoptera; Megachilidae) can detect nectar rewarding flowers using olfactory cues.
 Animal Behaviour 74:199-205.